tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 // (...)
 ```

 *chdir* returns -1 if something went wrong.
-We handle this status and print last error encountered during system call if status is equal -1
+We handle this case printing last error with system call.

-Build your program and have fun with changing directory!
+Build your program and have fun changing directory!

-## Exit from shell and executing programs
+## Exit from shell

-Second functionality is exit from shell.
-Its only one *if* statement with *exit* function inside.
+Second functionality - exit from shell.
+It is only one *if* statement with *exit* function inside.

 *nekoshell.c*